Difference Between JPG and JPEG

 Difference between JPG and JPEG

 JPEG is a file extension that stands for Joint Photographic Experts Group.
-The ISO standard was originally released back in 1992.
+The ISO standard was initially released back in 1992.
 It is a bitmap compression format, most commonly used for lossy compression, with compression ratios ranging from 10:1 to 20:1.
-The compression ratio can be adjusted which means you can determine your own balance between storage size and quality.
+The compression ratio can be adjusted, which means you can determine your balance between storage size and quality.
 The JPEG extension is most commonly used by digital cameras and photo sharing devices.

-While the JPEG format is great for color and photographs, it is also important to note that there is a slight loss of quality due to compression.
-And editing and re-saving only degrades the quality, even though it might be negligible.
-One way to minimize this is to work with the RAW JPEGs, determine your edits, and then save out the final version without re-saving multiple times.
+While the JPEG format is excellent for color and photographs, it is also important to note that there is a slight loss of quality due to compression.
+And editing and re-saving only degrade the quality, even though it might be negligible.
+One way to minimize this is to work with the RAW JPEGs, determine your edits, and then save the final version without re-saving it multiple times.

 Then we have the JPG format.
 There are actually no differences between the JPG and JPEG formats.
 The only difference is the number of characters used.
-JPG only exists because in earlier versions of Windows (MS-DOS 8.3 and FAT-16 file systems) they required a three letter extension for the file names.
+JPG only exists because they required a three-letter extension for the file names in earlier versions of Windows (MS-DOS 8.3 and FAT-16 file systems).
 So

 .jpeg was shortened to

 .jpg.
-While Windows and or DOS had this limitation, UNIX did not and so UNIX and MAC users continued to use the
+While Windows and/or DOS had this limitation, UNIX did not, so UNIX and MAC users continued using the

-.jpg was already being used by a majority of people (and programs needed to work with MS-DOS 8.3) and so it still is the most common extension.
+.jpg was already being used by most people (and programs needed to work with MS-DOS 8.3), so it is still the most common extension.